 I am currently most interested in the questions related to sustainability of rangelands.
 This includes the ecological functioning of the rangelands, the economic values and decisions that are made, and the communities and families that depend on them.
-Most of my focus is on activities of the Sustainable Rangelands Roundtable of which I am the Co-Director.
+Most of my research focus is on activities of the Sustainable Rangelands Roundtable of which I am the Science Coordinator.

 My research has focused on the economic impacts of various public land management options on western ranches; economics of ecosystem goods and services; economics of rangeland management practices; and related activities.

 Because of my administrative duties, I rarely am looking for graduate students but am available to serve on graduate student committees.
-I am most interested in finding ways for faculty in the department to improve their research programs and to improve the quality of our graduate students' experiences.
+I occasionally advise graduate students as funding becomes available.